Safeguarding and Safe Practice

 Holiday clubs in school settings

-Where activities are provided by the governing body or proprietor of a school, under the direct supervision or management of their school staff the school’s child protection policy will apply.
+Where activities are provided by the school’s governing body or proprietor under the direct supervision or management of their school staff, the school’s child protection policy applies.

-Where the activities are provided separately in the school but by another body, the governing body or proprietor should seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedure in place.
+Where activities are provided by another organisation within the school premises, the governing body or proprietor should seek assurance that the organisation has appropriate safeguarding and child protection policies and procedure in place.

-We recommend that anyone involved in the delivery of a holiday club in school settings is familiar with part 1 of keeping children safe in education.
+Anyone involved in the delivery of a holiday club in school settings should be familiar with part 1 of keeping children safe in education.

 Volunteers and DBS checking

-We know that in some settings, volunteers can play an important role in the delivery of holiday clubs.
+Volunteers often play an important role in the delivery of holiday clubs.
+However, safeguarding must remain a priority.

-Under no circumstances should a volunteer in respect of whom no checks have been obtained be left unsupervised or allowed to work in regulated activity.
+Under no circumstances should a volunteer without the appropriate checks be left unsupervised or allowed to carry out regulated activity.

-For some of the voluntary staff involved in the delivery of the holiday, activities and food programme in holiday clubs, this work will be done regularly and considered to be regulated activity.
+For voluntary staff who are regularly involved in the delivery of HAF in holiday clubs, this work is considered regulated activity.
 This means they will be subject to an enhanced DBS check with barred list information.

 Example

-To provide reassurance to parents, families and carers, we strongly recommend that all volunteers who are involved in the delivery of the holiday, activities and food programme in holiday clubs should have an enhanced DBS check (which, where applicable, should include children’s barred list information).
+To provide reassurance to parents and carers, we strongly recommend that all volunteers involved in the delivering HAF-funded holiday clubs have an enhanced DBS check (which, where applicable, should include children’s barred list information).

-We do not recommend holiday clubs using volunteers that are not DBS checked, but if this occurs, it is the responsibility of the local authority to ensure that volunteers are not at any point left alone and unsupervised with children in holiday clubs.
+We do not recommend holiday clubs use volunteers that are not DBS checked.
+However, if this occurs, it is the responsibility of the holiday club provider to ensure that volunteers are never left alone or unsupervised with children.

 Other workers